qgis/qgis3_UIX_discussion/README.md

 # qgis3_UIX_discussion

-Issue list to sum up and discuss UI/UX related issues
+Tracker for QGIS 3.0 UI/UX related issues and discussion

+No code here just tickets to track and discuss...